WREN’s 2019 Legislative Session Update

 The legislature adjourned the 1st regular session of the 123rd South Carolina General Assembly in May.
 While many of the state’s priorities for the year are left unfinished, WREN made progress in advancing issues affecting women, girls, and families, and successfully stopped a 6-week abortion ban for this year.
 The two-year session of the SC General Assembly resumes in January 2020, and WREN will be upfront to ensure that the priorities of women and girls rise to the top of the list.

 So far this year WREN championed four proactive bills, supported several additional proactive bills, and defended against the passage of abortion restrictions.
-We facilitated 29,000 contacts between advocates and legislators during the session, nearly tripling our typical yearly average of advocacy actions, and we garnered 126 media hits on our priority issues.
+We facilitated 4,260 contacts between advocates and legislators during this session and garnered 126 media hits on our priority issues.

 WREN’s high-level priorities in this current legislative session are to: a) advance equity and opportunity for women in the workforce; and b) support reproductive freedom of families to determine if, when, and how they become parents.